 Retirement or removal of Trustees is governed by the Article 35.

-THE NATIONAL ADVISORY COMMITTEE

-The role of the National Advisory Committee is to represent different demographics and interests within the Association’s membership, and to use their skills and experience to provide information and advice to the Council.

-The National Advisory Committee comprises the Trustees and not less than 6 nor more than 10 additional members, elected by the Association’s members.

-The National Advisory Committee is chaired by the President of the Association.

-The election process shall be the same as the process for electing Trustees as detailed in Rule 3.2.

-National Advisory Committee members (other than Trustees) shall serve a four-year term, and may then stand for re-election for one further four-year term, after which a period of at least one year must elapse before they can stand for election again, unless serving in the position of Trustee.

-Trustees’ term of office on the National Advisory Committee shall be co-terminous with their term of office as Trustees.

-The National Advisory Committee may co-opt up to three additional members to its number, for a term not exceeding four years.

-The Secretary of the Association shall be the Secretary of the National Advisory Committee.

-Fuller details of the National Advisory Committee’s role and operation shall be set out in a charter document.

 LOCAL GROUPS

 The Association’s Local Groups (LGs) are geographically defined groups of members, usually centred at a university or research institution.
 Every member has the option of joining one or more LGs.
 The role of LGs is to enable members to identify, network with and support other local neuroscientists, especially where there are no other neuroscience groups where they work; to provide two-way communication between members and the Council; and to support members and promote the Association across the UK.
 Each LG shall have a Local Group Representative (LGR) who shall be the primary point of contact between their LG and the Council.
 LGs are eligible to apply for funding and other benefits from the Association.